 Government Auditing Standards (GAS)

 The CSU's systemwide financial statements are required to be audited in accordance with GAS.
-The auxiliary organization's financial statements are consolidated into the CSU systemwide financial statements and, accordingly, is required to be performed in accordance with GAS.
+The auxiliary organization's financial statements are consolidated into the CSU systemwide financial statements and, accordingly, the audit is required to be performed in accordance with GAS.

 GAS is specific about the minimum level of auditor training for each auditor assigned to the audit (Continuing Professional Education or CPE) and addresses the required documentation of auditing procedures.
 The external audit firm is required to document how each auditor assigned to the audit meets the minimum CPE requirements prior to contracting with the auxiliary organization and for continued compliance for returning auditors.